-Although women hold equal rights under the law, political, social, and inequalities economic between the genders remain.
-For example. women often face discrimination in the hiring and promotion process. routinelv receive lower wages than their male counterparts, and suffer from sexual harassment in the workplace.
+Although women hold equal rights under the law, political, social, and inequalities economic aenders between the remain.
+For example. women often face discrimination in the hiring and promotion routinely process.

+receive lower wages than their male counterparts, and suffer from sexual harassment in the workplace.